JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/motivation.md

 - binary executable with configuration file
 - scripting language/environment (Read-Eval-Print Loop)

-It is not a strict boundary, increasing expresivity of the configuration file will create a new scripting language.
+It is not a strict boundary, increasing expressivity of the configuration file will create a new scripting language.

 Ending up in the *2 language problem*.